Rebant/PRTSC_TO_FILE/README.md

 Use
 ---
-Press 'PRTSC' on your keyboard to save the screen to the directory specified!
+Press 'PRTSC' on your keyboard to save a screenshot to the directory specified!

 How to Use
 ----------